Sept. 17 2024

 Next steps

-If you regularly active people, share these ideas with them.
+If you train regularly active people, share these ideas with them.
 Collaborate on a few lifestyle-congruent ideas to help individualize and optimize recovery strategies.
 As you help clients discover the lifestyle and fitness-boosting energy that results, share!
 Let us know what your clients’ favorites are!

 Dr. Meredith Butulis, DPT, OCS, CEP, CSCS, CPT, PES, CES, BCS, Pilates-certified, Yoga-certified, has been working in the fitness and rehabilitation fields since 1998.
 She is the creator of the Fitness Comeback Coaching Certification, author of the Mobility | Stability Equation series, Host of the “Fitness Comeback Coaching Podcast,” and Assistant Professor the State College of Florida.
 She shares her background to help us reflect on our professional fitness practices from new perspectives that can help us all grow together in the industry.
 Instagram: @doc.mnb